 Data sources

 This retrospective observational nationwide cohort study was conducted using administrative claims data of the Korean National Health Insurance Service (NHIS) and the linked health checkup database of the National Health Insurance Corporation (NHIC) between 2013 to 2017.
 The Korean NHIS provides comprehensive medical care coverage for the entire Korean population (approximately 50 million people).
 The Korean NHIS database includes individual demographic information and all data related medical expenses including diagnoses based on the 10th revision of the International Classification of Disease (ICD-10) codes, prescription and procedure records [20].
-In Korea, the national health checkup provided by the Korean NHIC was conducted biennially and included physical examinations of the patients, regular blood tests, chest X-ray examinations, and questionnaires on their medical history [20].
-Korean NHIS provides randomly selected 50% sample cohort by customized conditions for the analysis including detailed information about the prescription.
+A national health checkup provided by the Korean NHIC is conducted biennially and includes physical examinations of the patients, regular blood tests, chest X-ray examinations, and questionnaires on their medical history [20].
+The Korean NHIS provides randomly selected 50% sample cohort by customized conditions for the analysis including detailed information about the prescription.
 This study was exempted from review by the Seoul National University Hospital Institutional Review Board (E-1811-010-982).

 Study design

 A detailed study enrollment flow is presented in Figure 1.
 We included OAC new users diagnosed with AF between January 2015 and December 2017.
 Patients with aged <20 years, those who were regarded as valvular AF patients (patients with mitral stenosis or prosthetic heart valve), those with possible alternative indications for OAC (pulmonary embolism, deep vein thrombosis, or recent joint replacement surgery) and those with end-stage renal disease were excluded from the analysis.
-We finally included patients with BMI information.
+Finally, included those patients with BMI information recorded.

 Covariates and comorbidities